jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

     # AssertionError

 * I open ``streamlit_calculator.py``
-* I add code to make a streamlit_ application
+* I add code to make a streamlit_ application with a title

   .. code-block:: python
     :linenos: